Connection SATX Downtown Feasibility Study

 Study overview

-The Texas Department of Transportation (TxDOT) San Antonio District in coordination with Bexar County, the City of San Antonio and the Alamo Area Metropolitan Planning Organization (MPO) is conducting a feasibility study of the freeway network in and around the downtown San Antonio area, including three interstates, I-10, I-35, I-37, and two US highways, US 90 and US 281.
-These corridors go through urbanized and residential areas within San Antonio and serve as the through system for tens of thousands of people who live and work in the downtown area as well as the freight traffic delivering goods in San Antonio and beyond.
+The Texas Department of Transportation (TxDOT) San Antonio District in coordination with Bexar County, the City of San Antonio and the Alamo Area Metropolitan Planning Organization (AAMPO)is conducting a feasibility study of the roadway network in and around the downtown San Antonio area, including three interstates, I-10, I-35, I-37, and two US highways, US 90 and US 281.
+These corridors go through urbanized and residential areas within San Antonio and serve as the road network for tens of thousands of people who live and work in the downtown area as well as the freight traffic that delivers goods in San Antonio and beyond.
 In addition to the large population that lives and works along these corridors, San Antonio serves as one of the largest conference cities in the United States and is a travel destination, which generates additional traffic congestion due to tourism.

 Objective & process